 Bethlehem Walk

-December 7, 5-8 pm
+December 6, 5-8 pm

 Prince of Peace Lutheran Church, Martinsville

-On Saturday, December 2, head over to Prince of Peace Lutheran Church in Martinsville for their annual Bethlehem Walk event.
-This event features an expanded live nativity experience that will take you back to the first Christmas night.
+On Saturday, December 6, head over to Prince of Peace Lutheran Church in Martinsville for their annual Bethlehem Walk event.
+This event features an expanded live nativity experience that will take you back to the very first Christmas night.
 The evening begins with a brief introduction in the church sanctuary before guests proceed outside to walk through the gates of Bethlehem, encounter Roman guards, hear the words of prophets and wise men, shop merchants' tents, encounter a variety of live animals and visit the inn and stable.
 Cookies and hot chocolate are served in the fellowship hall after the event.
 The event is free, but tickets are issued in 10-minute time increments, so reserve yours early.

 Bobby Helms Jingle Bell Rock